sophie-thomson/ecopositive-bristol-react-ui/README.md

   - The background image was opensource and then adapted to be more abstract so it would not distract the user.
 The colour and brightness of this image give an impression of sunshine and green leaves or grasses which fit with the theme of environmentally friendly and positive businesses.
   ![Background Image used throughout the application](docs/readme-images/bgimage.jpg)
 - Typography
   - Consistent typography was used throughout the application.
-The fonts used were:
+  - [Google Fonts](https://fonts.google.com/) was used to import the font familes used:
     - DMSans - a clean and easy to read sans-serif font used for all general text
     - Roboto Flex - A modern clean font which works well for bolder titels.
 Used for company names throughout the site.
 - Icons